Lars Anderson (baseball)

 Lars Eric Anderson (born September 25, 1987) is an American former professional baseball first baseman.
-He played for the Boston Red Sox of Major League Baseball (MLB) from 2010 through 2012.
+He played in Major League Baseball (MLB) for the Boston Red Sox from 2010 through 2012.

 High school

 Anderson attended Jesuit High School in Sacramento, California.
 In his senior season he hit over .400 with 14 home runs in 29 games.
-He committed to attend the University of California, Berkeley on a scholarship that would allow him to play college baseball for the California Golden Bears baseball team.
+He committed to attend the University of California, Berkeley on a scholarship to play college baseball for the California Golden Bears baseball team.